ezzheng/habsim/OPTIMIZATIONS.md

 ### After Ensemble Completes
 - **Trim window**: `_periodic_cache_trim()` collapses the cache back to 5 simulators once the 60 s ensemble timer expires (still capped at 5 min total).
 - **Idle cleanup**: If no further requests arrive for ~3 min, `_idle_memory_cleanup()` purges remaining simulators, runs multi-pass GC, and calls `malloc_trim(0)` so RSS returns close to cold-start levels.
-- **Disk cache**: Wind files stay on disk, so the next ensemble rebuilds simulators from local storage instead of redownloading from Supabase.
+- **Disk cache**: Wind files stay on disk, so the next ensemble rebuilds simulators from local storage instead of redownloading from S3.
 - **Maximum Duration**: Even with consecutive ensemble calls, cache will force trim after 5 minutes to prevent memory bloat